hackerbeats/SimpleTicket-Style-Guide/README.md

 ## Execution
 My goal was to create a professional looking style guide with the feel of a real brand, but utilize tools and resources to expedite the process so I wouldn't spend too much time on the project.

 My first step was to create the SimpleTicket logo.
-I decided to utilize <a href="https://openai.com/dall-e-2/">DALL•E 2<a> to assist with this effort.
+I decided to employ the help of <a href="https://openai.com/dall-e-2/">DALL•E 2<a> to assist with this effort.

 On my fifth prompt to DALL•E, I landed on some good results and found my logo mark of choice: a somewhat distraught-looking helpdesk agent.